earthdaily/qgis-plugin/README.md

 </p>

  <p align="left">
-Throught our &ltgeosys/&gt platform, we make geospatial analytics easily accessible for you to be browsed or analyzed, within our cloud or within your own environment.
+Throught our EarthDaily® platform, we make geospatial analytics easily accessible for you to be browsed or analyzed, within our cloud or within your own environment.
 We provide developers and data scientists both flexibility and extensibility with analytic ready data and digital agriculture ready development blocks.
 We empower your team to enrich your systems with information at the field, regional or continent level via our API or Apps.
 </p>

 We have a team of experts around the world that understand local crops and ag industry, as well as advanced analytics to support your business.

 We have established a developer community to provide you with plug-ins and integrations to be able to discover, request and use aggregate imagery products based on Landsat, Sentinel, Modis and many other open and commercial satellite sensors.

-The QGIS plugin project aims to provide an easy and ready to use connector allowign any QGIS users to quickly experience Earthdaily Agro capabilities.
+The QGIS plugin project aims to provide an easy and ready to use connector allowign any QGIS users to quickly experience EarthDaily capabilities.

+### The EarthDaily® plugin for QGIS is the easiest way to leverage the powerful capabilities of the EarthDaily® Platform directly within your QGIS workflows.

+Designed for Earth observation professionals, it enables seamless access to field-level analytics, eliminating the need for coding while providing actionable geospatial insights.

+Key Features:

+- Historical and In-Season Maps: Analyze past trends and current conditions with EarthDaily® field-level data.
+- Multi-Index Maps: Visualize indices such as NDVI, GNDVI, EVI, CVI, S2REP, NDWI, and NDMI to unlock deeper insights into vegetation health, moisture, and more.
+- Multi-Sensor Integration: Utilize data from Sentinel-2, Landsat-8, Landsat-9, Gaofen, Huanjing, and the upcoming EarthDaily Constellation (2025).
+- Advanced Processing Tools: Create polygon-based maps and access robust spectral visualizations for precision analysis.
+- EarthDaily’s QGIS Plugin bridges the gap between data and decision-making, empowering users in agriculture, water management, forest planning, and beyond to make informed choices.

+Explore the plugin today and revolutionize how you interact with Earth Observation data.

 <p align="right">(<a href="#top">back to top</a>)</p>